volatiletech/sqlboiler/README.md

 `cd` into your generated models directory and type `go get -u -t` to fetch them.
 You will only need to run this command once, not per generation.

+#### How should I handle multiple schemas?

+If your database uses multiple schemas you should generate a new package for each of your schemas.
+Note that this only applies to databases that use real, SQL standard schemas (like PostgreSQL), not fake schemas (like MySQL).

 ## Benchmarks

 If you'd like to run the benchmarks yourself check out our [boilbench](https://github.com/vattle/boilbench) repo.